ShareRoot/raddog/README.md

 QueryDog
 -------------------------------

-As a convenience, raddog also comes with querydog.js a smaller readonly version of RadDog that only contains the query methods described above.
+As a convenience, RadDog also comes with querydog.js a smaller readonly version of RadDog that only contains the query methods described above.
 Since the constructor is not included in querydog.js you must use the following method to prepare the index data loaded.

 #### Prepare